jonathanjander/nft-react-postcard-minter/README.md

 The royalty fees can go between 0% and 30%
 Add as many property fields as you like.

-After pressing the "mint" button, wait for metamask to ask for your digital signature.
+After pressing the "mint" button, wait for MetaMask to ask for your digital signature.
 It takes some time until the transaction is confirmed.

 Once confirmed, you should see a status message telling you that the transaction was successful.